Call Us Now:

 Living with sensitive teeth is no way to enjoy life and experience eating and drinking.
 Getting to the root of the sensitivity is key.
 Schedule a visit with your dentist immediately so they can help you find out where the sensitivity is coming from and make your life more pleasant.

-Contact Philadelphia Dentistry today for a free consultation to see your reasons of sensitivity and how it can best be treated.
+Contact Philadelphia Dentistry in Center City for a free consultation to see your reasons of sensitivity and how it can best be treated.